CircleCI-Public/circleci-runner-k8s/README.md

 ## Support Scope
 Customers who modify the chart beyond values in `values.yaml` do so at their own risk.
 The type of support CircleCI provides for those customizations will be limited.
 [Container runner](https://circleci.com/docs/container-runner) is the recommended method for using self-hosted runners with Kubernetes.

-## Reporting Issues
-Customers are encouraged to open issues here to report bugs or problems, and [open support tickets](https://support.circleci.com/hc/en-us/) to receive specific help from support engineers.

 ## Limitations
 - Autoscaling is not supported.
 [Container runner](https://circleci.com/docs/container-runner) supports autoscaling.

-- Containers are not privileged, so you would not be able to execute privileged workloads (e.g., Docker in Docker).
+- Containers are not privileged, so you cannot execute privileged workloads (e.g., Docker in Docker).

 # CircleCI Server Installation